 In 2015, Bailey, Madden, Alfes, and Fletcher reported on their research into employee engagement's meaning, antecedents, and outcomes for the International Journal of Management Reviews.
 Consolidating the results of 214 academic studies, a major revelation of their research was a significant link between engagement and innovative work behavior.

 These studies converge in their support for the emerging understanding – innovation can be enhanced by fostering a culture of employee engagement.

 Building an innovative and engaging workplace

 So, does engagement lead to innovation?
 Does innovation lead to engagement?

-In fact, it’s probably a bit of both.
-If you foster innovation in your organization, you’ll probably find that your engagement levels benefit too because there's one thing we know for sure: employee engagement can be used as a lever to influence levels of innovation.
+It’s probably a bit of both.
+If you foster innovation in your organization, you’ll probably find that your engagement levels benefit, too, because there's one thing we know for sure: employee engagement can be used as a lever to influence levels of innovation.